-Where to Pioneer Next?
+1. Where to Pioneer next.

 Where to pioneer next?

-Phase 1: Developing a “Key” Campus
+Phase 1: Focus on a “Key” Campus

 Phase 3: Reach them all!

-When a district that has prioritized “Key” and “Prime” campuses they will begin to see local churches, volunteers and missionaries wanting to plant on every “Open” campus.
 When a district is producing XA leaders through their own CMIT program, have multiple healthy XA chapters it will not be hard to see others wanting to join the student movement.
 These include the small private campuses and junior colleges.

 MEASURE OF AVAILABILITY (M.O.A.)